arbor-sim/arbor/doc/concepts/interconnectivity.rst

     All connections, where the source cell index is contained in the given gid-range.

-.. label:: (destination-cell integer [...integer])
+.. label:: (target-cell integer [...integer])

-    All connections, where the destination cell index matches one of the given integer values.
+    All connections, where the target cell index matches one of the given integer values.

-.. label:: (destination-cell range:gid-range)
+.. label:: (target-cell range:gid-range)

-    All connections, where the destination cell index is contained in the given gid-range.
+    All connections, where the target cell index is contained in the given gid-range.

 .. label:: (chain integer [...integer])

-    A chain of connections between cells in the given order of in the list, such that entry "i" is the source and entry "i+1" the destination.
+    A chain of connections between cells in the given order of in the list, such that entry "i" is the source and entry "i+1" the target.

 .. label:: (chain range:gid-range)

-    A chain of connections between cells in the given order of the gid-range, such that entry "i" is the source and entry "i+1" the destination.
+    A chain of connections between cells in the given order of the gid-range, such that entry "i" is the source and entry "i+1" the target.

 .. label:: (chain-reverse range:gid-range)

-    A chain of connections between cells in reverse of the given order of the gid-range, such that entry "i+1" is the source and entry "i" the destination.
+    A chain of connections between cells in reverse of the given order of the gid-range, such that entry "i+1" is the source and entry "i" the target.

 .. label:: (random p:real)